As an Amazon Associate we earn from qualifying purchases.

 Geometrical meaning of zeros of polynomial

-Any polynomial can be drawn on a graph with a specific curve.
-We have already introduced above in Introduction section how the polynomial curves are drawn on a graph.
-The shapes of the curves of polynomial varies with polynomial degree.
-Linear polynomial has curves of unique shape and are different from quadratic polynomial and even biquadratic has its own unique shape.
-Let’s learn what are the shapes and how to find zeros of polynomials for linear, quadratic, cubic and biquadratic polynomials.
+How the polynomial curves drawn on a graph with a specific curve have already been discussed above.
+The shape of the curve of a polynomial varies with its polynomial degree.
+Linear polynomials have curves of unique shape and are different from quadratic polynomials.
+A biquadratic polynomial also has its own unique shape.
+Let's learn what the shapes are and how to find zeros of polynomials for linear, quadratic, cubic and biquadratic polynomials.

 Linear polynomial

-To find the zeros, we put y = 0
+To find the zeros, put y = 0

 2x + 6 = 0